-I am medical sociologist and an experienced qualitative health researcher committed to delivering both high quality research and education and teaching.
+I am a medical sociologist and an experienced qualitative health researcher committed to delivering both high quality research and education.
 My research is concerned with understanding people's health and illness experiences throughout the lifecourse and spans a range of clinical areas.
 I provide a social science perspective and methodological expertise to clinical research questions, postgraduate research supervision and postgraduate and undergraduate teaching.

 I am the Institute of Health and Society's Head of Excellence in Learning and Teaching.